I:03:06 Information Security

 A. Personally identifiable Information (PII) is any information which can potentially be used to uniquely identify, contact, or locate a person.
 Under Tennessee law, "personal information" means an individual's first name or first initial and last name, in combination with any one (1) or more of the following data elements, when either the name or the data elements are not encrypted: (i) social security number, (ii) driver license number; or (iii) account number, credit or debit card number, in combination with any required security code, access code, or password that would permit access to an individual's financial account.
 "Personal information" does not include publicly available information that is lawfully made available to the general public from federal, state, or local government records.
 Tenn.
 Code Ann. § 47-18-2107(3).

 1. Public/directory information.
 Some information that is considered to be PII is available in public sources such as telephone books, public websites, university listings, etc. This type of information is considered to be public/directory PII and includes, for example, first and last name, address, work telephone number, email address, home telephone number, and general education credentials.
 Public/directory information is available to the public via the Tennessee Public Records Act and other laws.
-For guidance on student directory information, contact the registrar's office and/or review the undergraduate catalog: Student Access to Educational Records.
+See also MTSU Policy I:03:01 Public Records-Inspecting/Copying Public Records.
+For guidance on student directory information, contact the registrar's office and/or review MTSU Policy III:00:01 Access to Education Records.

 2. Non-public/confidential information.
 All personally identifiable information except that information defined as directory/public information, unless the student has designated his/her directory/public information confidential.
 MTSU's requirement to protect non-public/confidential PII is largely governed by law or contract (e.g. HIPPA, FERPA, GLBA, human subject data, Tennessee Public Records Act, etc.).
 Examples include, but are not limited to, SSN, credit card numbers, health records, human subject data, bank account numbers, certain employment records and all FERPA non-directory information about students and former students.